About Us

 Galway Music Residency is committed to protecting the privacy of its users and has a Data Protection Policy in place.
 You can access it here for further information.

 Our Child Safeguarding Statement can be viewed here: Child Safeguarding Statement Updated 04.07.2022.
-This document is reviewed every 24 months.
+Our Child Safeguarding and Welfare Policy & Procedures can be viewed here: GMR Child Protection and Welfare Policy and Procedures July 2022.
+These document is reviewed every 24 months.

 Contact